 Brian Smith brings leadership experience from a career in educational administration.
 He has served on many committees, held executive positions on the local Ontario Principals’ Council, and achieved supervisory officer qualifications from the Ministry of Education.
 He also has experience in professional photography and enjoys nature and travel.
 Brian is active on the governance board for Shelldale Family Gateway, helping to enrich the quality of life for Guelph’s children, youth, and adults, and looks forward to working with the Evergreen community.
 He is serving on the GWSA Board as Vice-President.

-Roger Stevens is a volunteer for the CSS Outreach program, along with his wife Kathy, at Riverside Glen.
+Roger Stevens is a volunteer for the CSS Outreach program, along with his wife Kathy.
 He is also a member of the Canoe Club.
-Roger was elected the Board in May 2019 and is serving on the GWSA Board as Acting Treasurer.
+Roger was elected the Board in May 2019 and is serving on the GWSA Board as Treasurer.

 Adam Rutherford is the City of Guelph’s Program Manager of Programming and Community Development.
 For more than 20 years Adam has been working with, advocating for and developing programs in partnership community members of all ages.
 Adam’s work has focused on engagement, innovative program development and the needs of marginalized and underserved populations.
 Middle-aged skateboarder, lover of film and music, a big thinker that prefers intimate environments and always on the run.
 If his door’s open, come in and say hi!
 Adam is the City of Guelph’s representative on the GWSA Board of Directors.